jRomn/ESP32_ADC/README.md

 ESP32 ADC + Signal Processing + BLE

-Description:
 This repository contains example firmware for the ESP32 that demonstrates analog signal acquisition, calibration, filtering, and wireless streaming.
 It focuses on using the ESP-IDF ADC oneshot driver, FreeRTOS tasks, and BLE GATT services for real-time signal monitoring.

 Key Features:

-ADC Sampling
+1. ADC Sampling

-Reads analog signals from ESP32 ADC channels using the modern adc_oneshot driver.
+   - Reads analog signals from ESP32 ADC channels using the modern adc_oneshot driver.

-Supports calibrated voltage readings (millivolts) via ESP-IDF calibration APIs.
+   - Supports calibrated voltage readings (millivolts) via ESP-IDF calibration APIs.

-Stores samples in a circular buffer for smooth data management.
+   - Stores samples in a circular buffer for smooth data management.

-Signal Filtering
+2. Signal Filtering

-Implements a simple moving average low-pass filter as an example of real-time signal processing.
+   - Implements a simple moving average low-pass filter as an example of real-time signal processing.

-Prepares the data for further analysis or transmission.
+   - Prepares the data for further analysis or transmission.

-Demonstrates how to create additional FreeRTOS tasks for non-blocking filtering.
+   - Demonstrates how to create additional FreeRTOS tasks for non-blocking filtering.

-BLE Streaming (Future Step)
+3. BLE Streaming (Future Step)

-Plans to send filtered signals over BLE using a custom GATT characteristic.
+   - Plans to send filtered signals over BLE using a custom GATT characteristic.

-Allows real-time monitoring from mobile or desktop apps.
+   - Allows real-time monitoring from mobile or desktop apps.

 Technical Details: